alyssDo/GitHub/README.txt

 Alyssa Do - Final Project

 Hello!
-I hope you enjoyed my project! :)
+I hope you enjoyed my project! :) The project code is in the finalfinal.ino file.

 Extra tidbits about the project down below.